XRPLF/clio/README.md

 Step 1 is highly performance optimized.
-If you have a full-history clio set-up, this migration make take only a few minutes.
+If you have a full-history clio set-up, this migration may take only a few minutes.
 We tested it on a full-history server and it completed in about 9 minutes.

-However Step 2 is not well-optimized and unfortuntely cannot be.
+However Step 2 is not well-optimized and unfortunately cannot be.
 If you have a clio server whose `start_sequence` is relatively recent (even if the `start_sequence` indicates a ledger prior to NFTs being enabled on your network), the migration will take longer.
 We tested it on a clio with a